JonrGull/JonrGull/README.md

 ## Hi, I'm Jon!

-I'm currently working but I also spend some time volunteering as a fullstack developer for [Mamoru](https://www.mamoru.earth/).
+I'm currently looking for a new opportunity!
+Please feel free to get in contact with me via LinkedIn.
+I also spend some time freelancing as a fullstack developer for [Sustainability Page](https://sustainabilitypage.com/).
 Please check it out!

-I'm studying to improve my knowledge of TypeScript and React.
+I'm studying to improve my knowledge of TypeScript, React, DevOps, and backend methodologies.

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jon-gull/)